soedinglab/spacepharer/README.md

 ### Compile from source

-Compiling SpacePHARER from source has the advantage that it will be optimized to the specific system, which should improve its performance.
+Compiling SpacePHARER from source has the advantage of system-specific optimizations, which should improve its performance.
 To compile SpacePHARER `git`, `g++` (4.8 or higher) and `cmake` (3.0 or higher) are required.
 Afterwards, the SpacePHARER binary will be located in the `build/bin` directory.

       git clone https://github.com/soedinglab/spacepharer.git
       cd spacepharer